alexvandesande/frontier.ethereum.org/views/content/ether.md

 Ether sent to your account should show up almost immediately, transactions being integrated into the system every 12 seconds.
 Make sure you are in sync with the network, otherwise your local Geth will not know about the transfer.

-### 3. Importing from the presale wallet

-Before you decide to import your presale ether wallet, please remember that Frontier is a public, live test network. **It is dangerous, potentially full of bugs and is prone to instability.** While all account balances above 1 ether will be moved over to Homestead when it launches, the ether in contracts will not.
-There are many potential mishaps, ether can be lost, stolen or locked into a broken contract.
-We strongly advise you to only move funds that you are willing to risk.
-If you understand the risks and still want to go forward, then importing your presale wallet is very easy:

-    geth wallet import /path/to/my/presale.wallet

-This will prompt for your password and imports your ether presale account.
-It can be used non-interactively with the _--password_ option taking a password file as argument containing the wallet password in cleartext.

 ## Sending your first transaction

 There are two types of accounts in Ethereum: *normal accounts*, holding ether that can only be moved with a private key and *contracts*, which hold ether only controlled by their own internal code.
-In this section we focus on the former and dedicate an entire page for the latter.
+In this section we focus on the former.
+The remainder of this guide will be dedicated an entire page for the latter.

 Similarly, your transactions are also of two types: those sent to normal accounts are *ether transfers*, while the rest are *communication* with smart contracts.